What Do Medical Assistants Do?

 Medical Assistant Specializations

-Medical assistants have the opportunity to select a specialty if they work in a larger medical facility or are employed by a specialty clinic.
+Medical assistants can select a specialty if they work in a larger medical facility or are employed by a specialty clinic.
 Specialization may allow for greater efficiency in the workplace as medical assistants focus their entire practice on one area.
 The following list outlines common areas of specialization for medical assistants:

 Clinical Medical Assistants